roaet/aiclib/README.md

 =======
 Use of AIC wrapper lib
 =======
-The AIC wrapper command consists of two parts:
+The AIC wrapper command, or sentence, consists of two
+parts:
 - An object and its parameters
 - A verb that acts on that object